blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 .. image:: img/class_api_brief_description.webp

 Next a brief description of the class.
-This text appears in Godot Editor popups for creating Nodes, Resources, and other types.
+This text appears in Blazium Editor popups for creating Nodes, Resources, and other types.

 Description